Bishop International Airport attack

 On June 21, 2017, airport police Lieutenant Jeff Neville was stabbed in the neck at Bishop International Airport in the city of Flint, Michigan, in the United States.
 The assailant, Amor Ftouhi, yelled, "Allahu akbar" during the attack.
 Ftouhi was travelling on a Canadian passport.
 Numerous law enforcement agencies responded and the airport was evacuated.
 Bomb sniffing dogs searched the evacuated airport for evidence of a larger-scale attack, but found nothing.
 Ftouhi was charged with committing violence at an international airport and interfering with airport security.
 He was later charged with committing an act of terrorism transcending national boundaries.
 He was found guilty of all three charges in November 2018, and was sentenced to life in federal prison in April 2019.

 Perpetrator

-Amor M. Ftouhi, a truck driver born in Tunisia who lived in Montreal, Quebec, Canada, he also held French citizenship perpetrated the attack.
+Amor M. Ftouhi, a truck driver born in Tunisia who lived in Montreal, Quebec, Canada, perpetrated the attack.
 Ftouhi entered the U.S. at the Champlain, New York port of entry five days before the attack.
 He is a dual citizen of Tunisia and Canada.
 Friends and associates described Ftouhi as "a quiet guy" and "a nice person" who was "socially positive".